See this text as your guide to subletting your apartment. If you want more information, follow the links to the respective guides.

 Depending on if you are renting out a tenancy or condominium, the laws regarding each differ in great degrees.
 This is especially true when it comes to rent prices, rental permits, and contract termination.
 Generally subletting a tenancy is more regulated than renting out a condominium.

 - Here you can read more about renting out a condominium you own.

 Rental permits for your apartment.

 Once you have decided to rent out your apartment you need to think about permits.
-To rent out without a permit can cause problems down the road.
+To rent out without a permit can cause problems for you later.
 Someone renting out their condominium without a permit can, after repeat offenses, be forced to sell their apartment and move out by their condo association.
 Similarly, if you are subletting your apartment without a permit you can lose your rental contract.
 Therefore, it is critical that you know when a permit is needed, how to apply for a permit, and under which circumstances a permit can be given out.